Jun-Meijin

 Keywords: Culture & History

-Jun-Meijin (準名人, Semi-Meijin) is a Japanese go term and title during the Edo period of Japanese go, and was equivalent to the rank of 8-dan.
-In early eras, the term Han-Meijin (半名人, Half-Meijin) was used.
+1) Jun-Meijin (準名人, Semi-Meijin) is a Japanese go term and title during the Edo period of Japanese go, and was equivalent to the rank of 8-dan.
+In earlier eras, a different term Han-Meijin (半名人, Half-Meijin) was used.
 Throughout their periods of usage, these titles were accorded to seventeen players.

 Name Years of promotion - death